Adarsh-asokan-00/hangman/README.md

 - Letter and full-word guessing functionality
 - Game state management with feedback and try tracking
 - Option to play the game again
 ## Code Explanation

-- **`count_letters(word)`**: Computes the frequency of each letter in the given word and returns a dictionary with letters as keys and their counts as values.
+- **`count_letters(word)`**: Uses `Counter` from the `collections` module to count the occurrences of each letter in the given word and returns a dictionary with these counts.

-- **`display_hangman(tries)`**: Provides an ASCII art representation of the hangman figure based on the number of remaining tries.
-This function helps visualize the game's progress and the player's current status.
+- **`display_hangman(tries)`**: Returns an ASCII representation of the hangman figure based on the number of remaining tries, which visually represents the current state of the game.

-- **`get_word()`**: Randomly selects a word from the predefined `word_list`.
-This function ensures that each game starts with a new and randomly chosen word.
+- **`get_word()`**: Selects a random word from the predefined `word_list` and returns it for the game.

+- **`get_hint(word, word_completion)`**: Provides a hint by revealing one letter of the word if a certain number of incorrect guesses have been made, helping players progress in the game.

-- **`reset_game()`**: Resets the game state to initialize a new game.
-It selects a new word, resets the word completion display, clears guessed letters and words, and sets the number of tries to the initial value.
+- **`reset_game()`**: Resets the game state to start a new round, initializing variables such as the word to guess, the current state of the word, the number of tries, and tracking guesses.

-- **`process_letter_guess(guess, word)`**: Processes a guess where the player guesses a single letter.
-Updates the display of the word in progress based on whether the guess is correct or not and adjusts the number of remaining tries.
+- **`process_letter_guess(guess, word)`**: Processes a single letter guess, updating the game state based on whether the guess is correct or not, and adjusts the number of remaining tries accordingly.

-- **`process_word_guess(guess, word)`**: Handles a full word guess from the player.
-It checks if the guessed word matches the selected word, updates the game state accordingly, and adjusts the number of remaining tries if the guess is incorrect.
+- **`process_word_guess(guess, word)`**: Handles guesses where the player attempts to guess the entire word, checking for correctness and updating the game state if the guess is correct or incorrect.

-- **`game()`**: Manages the main game loop, including displaying the hangman figure, the word progress, and remaining tries.
-It handles user input for letter and word guesses, processes those guesses, and provides feedback.
-This function also manages game state and allows players to restart the game.
+- **`game()`**: The main function that manages the flow of the game, including displaying the hangman figure, handling user inputs, providing hints, and determining the end of the game.

 Acknowledgements